z-aqib/machine-learning-algorithms/challenger2/dailycases.md

 score: 13442390.39444

 ### Analyzing
 very low. lasso itself is very slow so grid would be a bit difficult. lets try though and start from alpha
+update: lasso and knn are running.
+RT is faster so we are running that

 ## Case 10 - regression tree grid for depth
 - model = Pipeline(steps=[